technotarek/timeliner/README.md

 		<h2 class="timeline-time">1954</h2>

-5. Separate the individual events into DL elements with a class of "timeline-event".
+5. Separate the individual events into DL elements with a class of "timeline-event-series".
 See the options if you need to customize this class value.

 		<dl class="timeline-event-series">
 			...
 		</dl>

-6. Wrap the title of the individual events in a DT and A tag; give each DT a unique ID.
+6. Wrap the title of the individual events in a DT tag surrounding an A tag; give each DT a unique ID and the class of "timeline-event".

-		<dt id="19540517" class="timeline-event"><a>Brown vs Board of Education</a></dt>
+		<dt  class="timeline-event" id="19540517"><a>Brown vs Board of Education</a></dt>

 7. Wrap the full event content in a DD tag; give each DD an ID based on the DT with 'EX' appended and a class of 'timeline-event-content'.
 See the options to customize these values.